idolentbudha/Tech-Academy-Projects/README.md

 ### Movie Theater Site

 A mock homepage for a movie theater designed using Bootstrap 4.
 It includes components such as a navbar, jumbotron, forms, cards, dropdowns, and more.

+### One Page Site

+A basic HTML and CSS website for a honey seller.
+It uses a combination of generic and semantic HTML tags to enhance SEO and accessibility, featuring a clean and visually appealing UI.